 The below maps shows Aoibheall’s movements based on satellite data transmitted via the Argos satellite system and is usually 1-3 days behind real time, depending on when it was downloaded.
 All information and maps courtesy of the Golden Eagle Trust.

 The last recorded movement was close to Lough Ree, in Co.
 Longford.
 The transmitter was located on the ground, shortly after the reading remained static.
-The chick can now only be recognised by her orange wing tag and although there are no recent sightings of her we hope that she is safe.
+The chick can now only be recognised by her orange wing tag.
 The located transmitter is now fitted to this year’s chick.

 After heading north in mid-winter from her natal site on Lough Derg she spent the first couple of months of 2015 on the Little Brosna callows in south Offaly.
 This area is a haven for wildfowl in winter, teeming with waders and duck, with lots of nice wooded areas to roost in.
 Finally on 7 Apr she headed north in Co Roscommon, then north into Longford on 14 Apr, returning to the area around Lough Funshinagh, Co.
 Roscommon…..the lake that dissappears!!

 This lake completely dissappeared in a matter of minutes in 2010 and does this from time to time.
 According to the Geological Survey of Ireland Lough Funshinagh is not a true turlough, but rather is a disappearing lake.
 From a biological point of view this lake was once famous for holding a large colony of breeding Black-necked Grebes.
 But these like the lake came and went and sadly havent nested in Ireland for decades.
 After a sojourn at Funshinagh Aoibheall headed for nearby Lough Ree, home from home for an eagle brought up on the Shannon lakes:-)

 Brief Update on Aoibheall’s Tour of the Provinces!